kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

   owner: alice
 ```

 The Permission resource contains the RBAC Role, RoleBinding that will be created for the user within the target namespace.
+The Permission resource is created within the target namespace.
 An example is:

 ```
 apiVersion: kubeflow.org/v1alpha1